edgedb/edgedb-js/docs/driver.rst

 over to the :ref:`Query Builder docs <edgedb-js-qb>`.
 If you're using plain JavaScript that likes writing queries with composable code-first syntax, you should check out the query builder too!
-If you're content writing queries as strings, the vanilla driver API will meet your needs.
+If you're content writing queries as strings, the vanilla Client API will meet your needs.